Detection of ultracold neutrons with powdered scintillator screens

-Another undesirable feature of ZnS:Ag is its relatively high phosphorescence, e.g., in the UCN$\tau$ experiment, after exposing the detector to room light, 1-2 days are required for the count rates to reach background level.
+Another undesirable feature of ZnS:Ag is its relatively high phosphorescence.
+For example, in the UCN$\tau$ experiment, after exposing the detector to room light, it takes 1–2 days for the count rates to reach the background level.
 A scintillator with a smaller phosphorescence would allow to take more data overall.